sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 ```
 NUMBER := decimal_digits | hex_number
 IDENTIFIER := letter [ letter | digit ]*
-KEYWORD := predefined language keywords (PRINT, IF, THEN, CONST, FOR, WHILE, etc.)
+KEYWORD := predefined language keywords (PRINT, IF, THEN, ELSE, ENDIF, CONST, FOR, WHILE, etc.)
 OPERATOR := "+" | "-" | "*" | "/" | "=" | "<>" | "<" | ">" | "<=" | ">=" | "&" | "|" | "(" | ")" | "[" | "]" | MOD | AND | OR | NOT | TO | STEP
 SEPARATOR := ":" | "," | ";"
 COMMENT := REM | "'"